Copy-Labs/.github/profile/README.md

 - **Who are we?**
   COPY Labs is a community of passionate technologists who learn by rebuilding and improving upon the best in tech.
 - **Want to contribute?**
   Check out our contribution guidelines!
+[Contribution Guidelines](../CONTRIBUTING.md) before submitting a pull request.
 - **Resources:**
   [Read our Docs](#) | [Join the Discussion](#)
 - **Fun fact:**